rcbops/spc-training/install_swift.md

 Here, though, we are going to take advantage of the fact that this is a throwaway deployment and worry about nothing at all.

+On the management node as the root user, run the following.

 Please note that you will need the 192.168 address for each of the storage nodes.

     export STORAGE1=192.168.122.X